thirtythreeforty/neolink/README.md

 File is always jpeg and the extension given in filepath will be added or changed to reflect this.

+Some cameras do not support the SNAP command that is used to generate the image on the camera.
+If this is the case with your camera you can try the `--use-stream` option which will instead create a jpeg by transcoding the video stream.

 ## License

 Neolink is free software, released under the GNU Affero General Public License